Particular/docs.particular.net/nservicebus/logging/index.md

 ### When to configure logging

 It is important to configure logging before any bus configuration is done since logging is configured in the static context of each NServiceBus class.
-So it should be configured at the startup of your app.
+So it should be configured at the startup of the app.
 For example

  * At the start of the `Main` of a console app or windows service.
  * At the start of the constructor of the class that implements `IConfigureThisEndpoint` when using [NServiceBus.Host](/nservicebus/hosting/nservicebus-host/).
- * At the start of your `Global.Application_Start` in a asp.net application.
+ * At the start of the `Global.Application_Start` in a asp.net application.